 The best way to get rid of all this noise and make room for good sleep is to simply let it go.
 You don’t have to try so hard to be perfect or solve every problem on your own; in fact, sometimes letting things be just how they are can lead to more peace and relaxation.
 When everything in your life feels manageable and calm instead of chaotic and stressful, it’s easier to drift off into sweet slumberland every night.

 Meditation can help practitioners identify and let go of all the things that are cluttering their minds throughout the day.
 This might include unnecessary worries, negative thoughts, or distractions.
-By letting go of all this baggage, it becomes easier to fall asleep at night.
+By letting go of all this baggage, it becomes easier to fall asleep at night especially when you are excited.
 Cognitive behavioral therapy and mindfulness meditation are highly effective in improving sleep quality – but meditation does not count as sleeping, not even for monks!

 By practicing Buddhist meditation, focusing on your breath and remaining still while you sleep, you’re training your body to function at its best.
 This type of regular exercise will help you maintain a healthy weight and improve your overall health.